 - (1) Admitted Attorneys.
 An attorney admitted to practice in this court must register as a Filing User with PACER, the service that provides on-line access to United States appellate, district, and bankruptcy court records and documents nationwide. - (2) Non-admitted Attorneys.
 An attorney not admitted to practice in this court but who files a petition for review of an agency decision under LR 15.1, a petition for writ of mandamus or prohibition or other extraordinary writ under LR 21.1, or an attorney admission application under LR 46.1 must register as a Filing User with PACER. - (3) Pro se parties.
-A pro se party who wishes to file electronically must seek permission from the court by filing the court's CM/ECF Pro Se Filing User Request Form available on the court's website.
+A pro se party who wishes to file electronically must seek permission from the court by filing the court's Pro Se Electronic Filing User Request Form available on the court's website.
 A pro se party must register as a Filing User with PACER as soon as practicable after receiving permission.

 - (c) Electronic Filing Requirements. - (1) Documents Other than Initiating Documents.
-A Filing User must file every document, other than an initiating document, electronically in PDF in accordance with the CM/ECF instructions posted on the court's website. - (2) Initiating Documents.
+A Filing User must file every document, other than an initiating document, electronically in PDF in accordance with the instructions posted on the court's website. - (2) Initiating Documents.
 Unless filing under LR 15.1 or LR 21.1, an attorney who is not exempt under (j) must file an initiating document by emailing it to <newcases@ca2.uscourts.gov>.

-(d) Timing of Electronic Filing.
+(ci) Timing of Electronic Filing.

-- (1) Documents Filed in CM/ECF.
-A document filed electronically in CM/ECF is considered filed as of the date and time indicated on the notice of docket activity ("NDA") that the court automatically generates following the filing transmission. - (2) Initiating Documents.
+- (1) Documents Filed Electronically.
+A document filed electronically is considered filed as of the date and time indicated on the notice of docket activity ("NDA") that the court automatically generates following the filing transmission. - (2) Initiating Documents.
 An initiating document filed electronically under (c)(2) is considered filed as of the date and time indicated on the email submission. - (3) Technical Failure.
-Upon motion, the clerk may accept as timely filed a document untimely filed as the result of a technical failure. - (e) Format.
+Upon motion, the clerk may accept as timely filed a document untimely filed as the result of a technical failure. - (cii) Format.
 A PDF must be text-searchable.
-A PDF need not include a manual signature. - Signature.
-A Filing User's personal log-in and password constitute the Filing User's signature for any purpose for which a signature is required. - (g) Submission of Paper Copies.
+A PDF need not include a manual signature. - (ciii) Signature.
+A Filing User's personal log-in and password constitute the Filing User's signature for any purpose for which a signature is required. - (civ) Submission of Paper Copies.
 Unless the clerk requests or the relevant LR requires, and notwithstanding FRAP provisions addressing number of copies, a Filing User must not submit a paper copy of a document.

-(h) Service.
+(cv) Service.

 - (1) Acceptance of Service.
-Registration as a Filing User constitutes consent to electronic service of all documents. - Documents Filed in CM/ECF.
-A document filed in CM/ECF is considered served upon another Filing User when that Filing User receives the NDA.
-A Filing User satisfies FRAP 25(d)'s proof of service requirements by completing the "service" section in CM/ECF when filing a document. - (3) Initiating Documents.
+Registration as a Filing User constitutes consent to electronic service of all documents. - Documents Filed Electronically.
+A document filed electronically is considered served upon another Filing User when that Filing User receives the NDA.
+A Filing User satisfies FRAP 25(d)'s proof of service requirements by completing the "service" section when electronically filing a document. - (3) Initiating Documents.
 A Filing User must serve an initiating document on another Filing User by email. - (4) Paper Copies.
 Service of a paper copy of a document is not required unless the recipient is not a Filing User and has not consented to other service.